Pale Blue Dot (book): Summary

 After saying that we have gained humility from understanding that we are not literally the center of the universe, Sagan embarks on an exploration of the entire Solar System.
-He begins with an account of the Voyager program, in which Sagan was a participating scientist.
+He begins with an account of the Voyager program, in which he was a participating scientist.
 He describes the difficulty of working with the low light levels at distant planets, and the mechanical and computer problems which beset the twin spacecraft as they aged, and which could not always be diagnosed and fixed remotely.
 Sagan then examines each one of the major planets, as well as some of the moons—including Titan, Triton, and Miranda—focusing on whether life is possible at the frontiers of the Solar System.

 Sagan argues that studying other planets provides context for understanding the Earth—and protecting humanity's only home planet from environmental catastrophe.
 He believes that NASA's decision to cut back exploration of the Moon after the Apollo program was a short-sighted decision, despite its expense and declining popularity among the American public.
 Sagan says future exploration of space should focus on ways to protect Earth and to extend human habitation beyond it.
 The book was published the same year comet Shoemaker-Levy 9 crashed into Jupiter, an event Sagan uses to highlight the danger Earth faces from the occasional asteroid or comet large enough to cause substantial damage if it were to hit Earth.
 He says we need the political will to track large extraterrestrial objects, or we risk losing everything.
 Sagan argues that in order to save the human race, space colonization and terraforming should be utilized.

 Later in the book, Sagan's wife, Ann Druyan, challenges readers to pick one of the other planetary dots photographed and featured in the book, and imagine that there are inhabitants on that world who believe that the universe was created solely for themselves.
 She shared Sagan's belief that humans are not as important as they think they are.

 The first edition of the book includes an extensive list of illustrations and photographs, much of it taken from public archives of information released by NASA.